 More recently, in 2015 British researchers conducted a review of behavioral therapies for PE.
 They looked at 10 randomized controlled trials involving 521 participants.

 - 2 out of 4 studies reported behavioral therapies improved IELT compared to being on a waiting list for treatment.

-- 1 study showed an increase of nearly 7 minutes from functional-sexological treatment or behavioral compared to placebo (1 group receiving education on sensuality, body movement, speed of sex, muscular tension and breathing.
+- 1 study showed an increase of nearly 7 minutes from functional-sexological treatment or behavioral compared to placebo (1 group receiving education on sensuality, body movement, the speed of sex, muscular tension and breathing.
 The other the start-stop and squeeze technique.)
 The positive effect continued 3 months later.
 The level of sexual satisfaction and perceived control was also significantly improved in all 3 groups.

-- 1 study found using a hand-held masturbation device improved IELT by 1.6 minutes, and 1.7 minutes at 6 month follow-up.
+- 1 study found using a hand-held masturbation device improved IELT by 1.6 minutes, and 1.7 minutes at 6-month follow-up.